 Leon Haslam, Jonathan Rea’s team colleague and compatriot, is currently placed fourth on the list of WSBK bookie favourites for this season.
 Haslam has never won the competition, but came close in 2010 (2nd place) and ended up 4th in 2015.
 The past 2 years have been a nightmare for the English rider.
 He ended on the 20th place in 2017 and 23rd in 2018, falling far behind Rea and the others.

 This year, however, bookies and experts believe that Haslam will get out of the slump and finally show Kawasaki they haven’t been wrong to sign him.
-Haslam’s odds are 10/1 at bet365 and Fun88 and 38/5 at LV BET and EnergyBet, which make him a dark horse favourite.
+Haslam’s odds are 10/1 at Fun88 and 38/5 at LV BET and EnergyBet, which make him a dark horse favourite.
 Of course, no one is foolish enough to put him in front of Rea or even Davies, but with a little bit of luck, this could be Haslam’s season.

 At 10/1, a small bet on Haslam will bring you a substantial return, so don’t sleep on Rea’s teammate.